-- Any knowledge suspicion, or information regarding an incident of sexual abuse or sexual harassment that occurred in the facility in accordance with this policy, whether or not the area is under CoreCivic's management; - Retaliation against inmates/detainees or employees who have reported such an incident: and - Any employee neglect or violation of responsibilities that may have contributed to an incident or retaliation.
+- Any knowledge suspicion, or information regarding an incident of sexual abuse or sexual harassment that occurred in the facility in accordance with this policy, whether the area is under CoreCivic's management. - Retaliation against inmates/detainees or employees who have reported such an incident; and - Any employee neglect or violation of responsibilities that may have contributed to an incident or retaliation.

 All staff have signed an acknowledgment of this provision, on the 14-2A form, CoreCivic PREA Policy Acknowledgment and/or Training Acknowledgement.
-Thirty (30) Staff are currently assigned to facility and twenty-seven (27) samples were provided.
-While onsite, it was determined that one was a duplicate and the remaining two were provided, therefore all staff acknowledgments were reviewed.

-A note from the facility stated that the Citrus County Detention has had no reports of retaliation against staff or inmate who have reported incidents of alleged sexual abuse or sexual harassment since the previous audit.
+A note from the facility stated that the facility has had no reports of retaliation against staff or inmate who have reported incidents of alleged sexual abuse or sexual harassment since the previous audit.

-- (b) Policy 14-02 CC Sexual Abuse Prevention and Response states that apart from reporting to designated supervisors or officials, employees shall not reveal any information related to a sexual abuse report to anyone other than to the extent necessary, and as specified in this policy, to make treatment, investigation, and other security and management decisions.
-When it is learned that an inmate/resident is subject to a substantial risk of imminent sexual abuse, immediate action shall be taken to protect the inmate/resident. - (c) Policy 14-02 CC Sexual Abuse Prevention and Response states that unless otherwise precluded by federal, state or local law, medical and mental health professionals shall be required to follow reporting procedures as outlined in policy.
-At the initiation of providing medical care, both medical and mental health professionals will inform inmate/resident of their professional duty to report and the limitations of confidentiality.
+(b) Policy 14-02 Sexual Abuse Prevention and Response states that apart from reporting to designated supervisors or officials, employees shall not reveal any information related to a sexual abuse report to anyone other than to the extent necessary, and as specified in this policy, to make treatment, investigation, and other security and management decisions.
+When it is learned that an inmate is subject to a substantial risk of imminent sexual abuse, immediate action shall be taken to protect the inmate.

+(c) Policy 14-02 Sexual Abuse Prevention and Response states that unless otherwise precluded by federal, state or local law, medical and mental health professionals shall be required to follow reporting procedures as outlined in policy.
+At the initiation of providing medical care, both medical and mental health professionals will inform inmate of their professional duty to report and the limitations of confidentiality.

-In the medical areas within the facility, signage could be seen, reminding medical staff of this provision, which stated "all medical practitioners have a duty to report information regarding incidents of sexual abuse or sexual harassment.
+In the medical areas within the facility, signage could be seen, reminding medical staff of this provision, which stated "all medical practitioners have a duty to report information regarding incidents of sexual abuse or sexual harassment".

-(d) Policy 14-02 CC Sexual Abuse Prevention and Response states that employees may privately report sexual abuse and sexual harassment of inmates/residents by forwarding a letter, sealed and marked 'confidential' to the facility Administrator/Director or contact the CoreCivic ethics and compliance hotline.
+(d) Policy 14-02 Sexual Abuse Prevention and Response states that employees may privately report sexual abuse and sexual harassment of inmates by forwarding a letter, sealed and marked 'confidential' to the facility Administrator/Director or contact the CoreCivic ethics and compliance hotline.